A favourite son of Tigerland, Centralian Joel Bowden played 265 games for Richmond Football Club from 1996 until 2009.

 In a highly decorated career Joel Bowden proudly represented his country twice against Ireland in the International Rules Series in 2001 and 2004, won Richmond’s Best and Fairest in 2004 and 2005 and was named an AFL All-Australian in 2005 and 2006.
 Joel also represented the Allies against Victoria in 1998.

-Joel Bowden is a man who gave his all for the yellow and black, a man who never once shirked a contest and who never gave less than 100 percentage in the relentless pursuit of victory throughout his 265 game career.
+Joel Bowden is a man who gave his all for the yellow and black, a man who never once shirked a contest and who never gave less than 100 per cent in the relentless pursuit of victory throughout his 265 game career.